Solirs/gettit/INSTALL.md

 GNU make https://www.gnu.org/software/make/ (Again don't bother it comes with most distros)

-Step 1, download release tarball.
+Step 1, download the [latest](https://github.com/Solirs/Gedditsave/releases/tag/Release) release tarball.

 Go to the releases on the github repositry and download the release.